 purchasing discounted vouchers for updating your CPR/basic First Aid

 OOPS is committed to developing the skills and safety of its members, and offers at 10% discount at our associated retailers.

 Reimbursements are available for members who participate in outside training and kayak events, with substantial reimbursements available for members who lead trips and teach classes.
 More information can be found on our documentation page.
 Look for "Guidelines for Reimbursements for Classes Taken Outside of OOPS"

 Experienced ACA Instructor-Trainers (who happen to be devoted members of the club) are passionate about increasing the instructor skills of the OOPS community.
 They offer three-day programs (IDW and ICE as well as skills classes) to build skills, learn teaching techniques, and gain certification.
 Highlights include video-recording analysis of your strokes and on-water teaching practice in group and one-on-one settings.
 The best way to learn is to teach.

 Trip Organizers are a valued asset to our club.
 Long-term members who have been organizing and leading trips come together to provide skills and ideas to anyone interested in leading trips for the club.
-The following classes are available, and strongly encouraged if you are interested in organizing an OOPS trip: Trip Planning and Logistics (usually held once per year in the spring), Developing Effective Safe Pods, Rescues and Towing, and Trip Organizer Brush-up.
+The following classes are available, and strongly encouraged if you are interested in organizing an OOPS trip: a paddler development workshop (which includes trip planning and logistics), a rescues class, and a pod/group management class.
 These classes may be held more than once per year, but usually in the spring.